arnaudj/mooc-aws-certified-solutions-architect-associate-2019-notes/Course/EC2/README.md

 * _You can't delete a snapshot of an EBS volume that is used as the root device of a registered AMI._
 * You can change EBS volumes size and type on the fly.
 * To move an EC2 volume from one AZ/Region to another, take a snap or an image of it, then you can copy them to the new AZ/Region.

+Encryption:
+* To encrypt an existing EBS root volume: take a snapshot, make an encrypted copy of the snapshot.
+Now create a new encrypted AMI from the encrypted snapshot.
+Run the new AMI.
 * Snapshots of encrypted volumes are encrypted automatically
 * Volumes restored from an encrypted snapshot will be encrypted as well.
 * You can share snapshots only if they are not encrypted, these snapshots can be made public.